iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 For simplicity, we will only state the theorem for standard form LPs.
-This is without loss of generality, since any linear program can be put into this form.
+This is without loss of generality, since one can put any linear program into this form.

 :::{.Theorem data-title="Linear Programming"}
 The optimal value function for a _standard form linear program_